-2.1.10 Special Reading of Certain Rules Relating to the Child Care Expense Deduction and the Disability Supports Deduction business income, pursue education or perform research.
-The disability supports deduction (DSD) allows certain medical expenses to be deducted from a taxpayer's income where those expenses enable them to perform employment duties, to carry on a business, or to attend a designated educational institution for study or research.
+2.1.10 Special Reading of Certain Rules Relating to the Child Care Expense Deduction and the Disability Supports Deduction

+The child care expense deduction (CCED) allows child care expenses to be deducted from a taxpayer's income when those expenses are incurred to earn employment or business income, pursue education or perform research.
+The disability supports deduction (DSD) allows certain medical expenses to be deducted from a taxpayer's income where those expenses enable the taxpayer to perform employment duties, to carry on a business, or to attend a designated educational institution for study or research.
 Furthermore, Employment Insurance (EI) benefits are not included in the taxpayer's income against which eligible expenses can be deducted for the CCED or the DSD, whereas COVID-19 emergency income benefits are included.